mjpalad/thepaladinos/_posts/2007-09-04-free-at-last-free-at-last-thank-god-almighty-we-ar.md

 <em>Breaking out of swaddle</em></p>
 <p><img height="263" alt="This is how Gabby sleeps after this weekend" src="http://www.thepaladinos.com/Portals/thepaladinos/Blog/Files/1/53/P1010168 (Custom).JPG " width="350"/><br/>
 <em>This is how Gabby sleeps after this weekend</em></p>

+---

+## Archived Comments

+**Grandeb** on 2007-09-13 wrote:

+> Congrats, Parents!
+You have straddled another hurdle!
+Good job!
+Love to all